1956 Republican National Convention: Presidential candidates

+Vice Presidential nomination

+Vice Presidential candidates

-President Eisenhower was unanimously re-nominated by the Republican delegates for President of the United States.
-Such was expected for Vice President Nixon as well, until one renegade delegate, former Democratic Congressman and perennial candidate Terry Carpenter, decided to place in nomination for Vice President a man named Joe Smith, from Carpenter's own Terrytown, Nebraska.
+Eisenhower had considered other running mates, but with his health a concern, he ultimately decided that Vice President Richard Nixon was best prepared to assume the presidency.
+By the time of the convention, a unanimous renomination for Nixon was expected until one renegade delegate, former Democratic Congressman and perennial candidate Terry Carpenter, decided to place in nomination for Vice President a man named Joe Smith, from Carpenter's own Terrytown, Nebraska.
 When asked who Joe Smith was at the 1956 convention, Carpenter mysteriously replied, "Oh, he is a symbol of an open convention, in that sense of the word."
 It was eventually revealed that there was no such man, and that his nomination was a protest against the perceived political theater of the closed 1956 Republican National Convention.
-He ultimately did cast his one dissenting vote for Vice President for Joe Smith.
+Carpenter ultimately did cast his one dissenting vote for Vice President for Joe Smith.